txdev/nuage_shim/doc/gluon_api_spec.rst

    required, boolean, false, Required flag for object creation (default: false) length, integer, false, Length if type is string (default: 255) values, [string], false, Array of strings (required if type is enum) format, string, false, Format if type is integer or string min, integer, false, Min value if type is integer max, integer, false, Max value if type is integer

 Each attribute is defined by an AttributeSchemaDef.
 The *type* field is mandatory and can specify a primitive data type or it can be the name of an ObjectDef.
-The ObjectDef must be for an API object.
+The ObjectDef name must be for an API object.
 One attribute for an object must have the *primary* field specified.
 The *required* field is used to specify if the attribute must be present when creating an object.
 If the *type* is enum, the *values* field must be present and define an array of valid strings for the enumeration.

 If the *type* is integer:

 * The *format* field can specify if the integer is 32 or 64 bit.
 Default is int32
 * The *min* field can specify the valid minimum value
 * The *max* field can specify the valid maximum value

 If the *type* is string:

 * The *format* field can specify the formatting that will be validated for the string.
 The string formatting validations supported are:

     * date-time - Validated according to Date_Time_